MADISON SPEECH

 lacey@madisonspeech.com

 Taylor received a Bachelor of Science in Human Development and Family Studies with a concentration in Adolescent Development and a minor in Psychology from the University of Alabama.
 She received a Master of Science in Speech-Language Pathology from the University of Montevallo in Montevallo, Alabama.
 She is currently licensed by the Alabama Board of Examiners for Speech-Language Pathology and Audiology (ABESPA) and maintains her Certificate of Clinical Competence from the American Speech-Language-Hearing Association (ASHA).
-Taylor has experience working with pediatrics and adults in various settings including outpatient clinics, skilled nursing facilities/rehab, acute and inpatient rehab, as well as elementary and preschool settings.
-Taylor was born and raised in Athens and currently resides there with her goldendoodle, Bea.
+Taylor has 7+ years of combined experience working with pediatrics and adults in various settings including outpatient clinics, rehab facilities, and elementary/preschool settings.
+Taylor was born and raised in Athens and currently resides there with her husband, Sam & goldendoodle, Bea.

 “I became a Speech-Language Pathologist because as a child I had selective mutism and struggled to communicate with those around me.
 I want everyone to know they have a voice, and that what they have to say matters– I love having the opportunity to hear others’ stories and to help them find ways to share it, reach their fullest potential, and be successful in their communities!”